MicrosoftDocs/winrt-api/windows.applicationmodel/packageuninstallingeventargs.md

 # Windows.ApplicationModel.PackageUninstallingEventArgs

 ## -description
-Provides information about the optional package that is being uninstalled.
+Provides information about the app package that is being uninstalled.

 ## -remarks
 This object is passed to the app's package uninstalling event handler.